Dave

 0 -

-- @nerdy-guySubmitted almost 2 years ago
+- @nerdy-guySubmitted about 2 years ago

 Hello everyone!
 This is my solution for Four card feature section.
 Feedbacks are appreciated.

-@dwhensonPosted almost 2 years agoHello Ahmend, 👋
+@dwhensonPosted about 2 years agoHello Ahmend, 👋

 Nice work here!
 This is a tricky one, you've got some of the hard details like the top border sorted - that really gave me problems for a long while!
 Here's a few things you might like to consider: